In 2010, there were more than 1.5 million individuals and 56,000 businesses filing for bankruptcy. Mike Cleary of Atlanta suffered both.

 “The answer is not credit,” Cleary said.
 “It’s really gearing back on what you’re spending.
 We’ve built a whole system around [credit].
 We don’t have a system that values paying as you go.
 It’s really getting back to our parents’ world, where you live off of what you have instead of living the lifestyle you want to have, and then trying to pay for it.”

 Like so many people, Cleary counted his savings account as his fallback; and beyond adding to it on a regular basis, didn’t put much thought into what he and his family were spending.

 “Bankruptcy taught me that I don’t have a fallback and I have to live within my means,” Cleary said.
 “In the past, if I ran over some months, I’d pull it out of savings and pay it.
 I’ve gone from reacting to proactively managing my money.”

 Getting Back to Basics

 The strategy, gleaned from author and motivational speaker Dave Ramsay’s popular program, is simple, but it isn’t easy: Live on what you earn, then look for ways to cut those expenses to create room for saving.
 For Cleary, who is fast approaching retirement age, the savings part of the equation is key.

-It took about six months for Cleary to get the hang of living on his own cash flow, but 18 months out of bankruptcy, he and his wife are saving for a new home (they currently rent).
-They aren’t too worried about being able to secure a mortgage though–the couple won’t be in the market for a house until they can pay for most of it in cash.
+It took about six months for Cleary to get the hang of living on his own cash flow, but 18 months out of bankruptcy, he and his wife were saving for a new home (they were then renting).
+They weren’t too worried about being able to secure a mortgage though — the couple agreed not to enter the market for a house until they could pay for most of it in cash.